 For liability reasons, we ask that you don’t bring friends unless they’re enrolled in BU.
 We do have “open house” and “family and friends” events occasionally.
 Ask your leader for more information.

 Out of consideration for BU families whose children have allergies or other diagnosis, we ask that you don’t bring animals to meetups unless it’s a service pet.
 We also want to avoid pet conflicts, no one wants kids to be caught in between a dog fight.
 Each group dynamic is different though, so you might want to check with your leader.

 We wish there was!
 We would love for every child in Texas to have access to our forest schools.
 The benefits are life changing for families, we have experienced it over and over again.
 Our desire is for all homeschooling families to experience nature.
 We are always looking for new leaders.
 If your area doesn’t have a group, we encourage you to start one.
 It is easier than you think!
 Check out our Start a Community page for more info.

 BU’s success relies upon each member family’s active participation.
-As such, supplies for each activity are available at the park the morning of the BU session during which that activity is scheduled.
-If the supplies are not picked up, they are donated back to BU for future use but will not be available for pick up.
-If your family is not available during your scheduled BU session, you may request that a friend gets your supplies, but if they are not taken home by the end, they are considered forfeited.
+As such, supplies for each activity are available at the park the day of the BU session during which that activity is scheduled.
+If the supplies are not picked up, they are donated back to BU for future use and will not be available for pick up.
+If supplies are not taken home by the end of the activity, they are considered forfeited.